 - A register of interests is established and maintained as a formal record of interests declared by employees and independent members.
 The register will include details of directorships, pecuniary (financial) and non-pecuniary interests in organisations that may have dealings in the NHS and members of professional committees and third sector bodies.
-Where relevant it will also include details of interest of close family members or civil partners; - The register be updated in a timely and more specifically within a fortnight of a new interest being declared; - Arrangements are in place to prompt specific groups of employees and independent members to complete a declaration of interest form (Appendix 2) on initial employment with the health board and at periodic intervals thereafter as follows:
+Where relevant it will also include details of interest of close family members or civil partners; - The register be updated in a timely and more specifically within a fortnight of a new interest being declared; - Arrangements are in place to prompt executive directors independent members to complete a declaration of interest form (appendix 2) on initial employment with the health board and annually thereafter, with periodic reminders to provide updates.
+In addition, specific high-priority groups (set out below) are also requested to complete an annual declaration and update throughout the year as necessary:

-Independent members / trustees Annually

-Executive directors Annually

-Service unit directors; directors of hosted Annually

-organisations and members of the Senior

-Leadership Team, Medical and Clinical Directors

-and Assistant Directors

-Staff in specified "high risk" areas; Procurement, Annually

-Estates, Capital Planning, Pharmacy
+Service group trimvurates; directors of hosted organisations; consultants with private clinical practices Annually Staff in specified "high risk" areas; Procurement, Estates, Capital Planning, Pharmacy Annually